BeenaSamuel/Cricket-Bidding/README.md

 # Cricket Bidding
- A simple Spring MVC based web application to bid cricket players by the highest amount
+ A simple Spring MVC based web application to bid cricket players by the highest amount.
+Junit testing has also been implemented for model and controller.